github/training-kit/advanced/index.md

 byline: Mastering Git and GitHub
 ---

-This curriculum will be your companion to the GitHub Advanced class taught by the GitHub Training Team and other educational groups.
-In this course, you'll explore strategies for branch and history rewriting, temporary storing and recovery techniques, and Git technology mechanics for faster problem solving.

 {% capture slide %}
 ### Understanding Git, navigating history
 {% endcapture %}{% include slide-section %}